varickjh/CalVEX-Data-Analysis/README.md

 ## Usage

 Once running, the app should automatically respond to the user's inputs.
 Select the demographics you want displayed and the graph should automatically update.

+## TO-DO

+[] Put variable name for plot labeling (ex.
+"Gender" = "GENDER_2") [] Find a way to include nonbinary data for gender in 2023 (and 2025) [] Include statistics on intimate partner violence (as a new category underneath violence & sexual) [] Add different demographics (look at the demographic variables, taken in survey) [] Add additional factors: perpetration of violence, how else… [] Create advanced options viewpoint on the left hand side (Plot 1, Plot 2, etc)
+    [] Create plot (on left hand side via window, similar to Stata) [] Display multiple plots side by side
+[] Add option to screenshot or download generated plot [] Add 2025 data (tabled?)